axibase/atsd-api-ruby/README.md

 ## Usage

-To start using the gem you need to create an ATSD instance:
+To start using the gem you need to create an `ATSD` class instance:

 ```ruby
 require 'atsd'